deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 "Remember that time she turned down Lewis by saying she wasn’t looking to *’mate’* with anyone?"

 Allison blinked.
-"She...
-Uh… Okay.
+"She...Uh… Okay.
 Point."

 "Look why don’t you call her?"
 Julian suggested.
 “My phone still needs to charge and I think she’d like to hear from you anyway.”